How to cook white asparagus, German style. Classic spargel recipe with quick and easy Hollandaise sauce (no-fail).

 How to Cook White Asparagus

-- Prep.
-You definitely want to peel white asparagus, as well as trim the woody ends of the stalks.
+Prep.
+You definitely want to peel the shoots of white asparagus, as well as trim the woody ends.
 Once you do the tender, crunchy flesh is exposed.
-Be careful handling the spears as they tend to be more brittle than green asparagus.
+Be careful handling the stalks as they tend to be more brittle than those of green asparagus.

-- Bring flavored water to boil.
-Fill a large pot with water and bring to boil.
+Bring flavored water to boil.
+Fill a large pot with water and turn on the heat to high.
 Add the butter, salt, sugar and lemon juice and stir as the butter melts.

 How to Make Hollandaise Sauce in Blender